 Don’t miss the Patrick Henry Park across the street with his immortal words celebrated.
 Also be sure to ask a docent about Elizabeth Van Lew, the famous Union spy who was a member of the church during the Civil War.
 Her home was just across the street from the church, at the corner of East Grace and 24th Streets, and there is a historical marker there of interest.

 The Historic St. John’s Church Foundation also does a great job with planning special events to bring history to life for children.
 The Marquis de Lafayette will be there on July 14th in honor of Bastille Day and my son, a devotee of “Hamilton” can’t wait to meet him.
 Be sure to check out the upcoming events page for more events, including author events and two reenactments held on July 4th.

 This was an unforgettable hands-on way to learn about this important event in American history and will make the Patriot cause come alive with your children!
-If you can’t make it to Richmond to see the church, be sure to visit the foundation’s website for a virtual tour or for fun activities for your children to complete.
+If you can’t make it to Richmond to see the church, be sure to visit the foundation’s website for fun activities for your children to complete.